Arup-gope/containerized-vpro-web/README.md

 ## Project Architecture
 <div style="text-align: center;">

-The VPro web application project employs Java, Maven, MySQL, Memcached, RabbitMQ, and Tomcat for its architecture.
-Java forms the core of the application's logic, while Maven streamlines the development process.
-MySQL handles data storage, and Memcached optimizes data retrieval.
-RabbitMQ facilitates asynchronous communication, enhancing the application's responsiveness.
-Tomcat serves as the web server, handling HTTP requests.
+The VPro web application project uses Java for its core logic and Maven for development.
+It stores data in MySQL and optimizes data retrieval with Memcached.
+RabbitMQ helps with quick communication, and Tomcat handles HTTP requests.

-To ensure consistent and manageable deployment, the project utilizes Docker.
-Three Dockerfiles are created for web, app, and DB components, allowing for isolated and efficient containerization.
-Docker Compose orchestrates these containers for streamlined management.
-Once the project is successfully deployed, it's pushed to DockerHub, ensuring easy future use and distribution across different environments.
-This architecture emphasizes performance, scalability, and simplicity in deployment.
+For easy and consistent deployment, the project uses Docker.
+Three Dockerfiles are made for web, app, and DB parts, making them easy to manage.
+Docker Compose organizes these containers efficiently.
+After deployment, the project is stored on DockerHub for future use and distribution.
+This setup aims to ensure good performance, scalability, and straightforward deployment..
 </div>
 - **GitHub Repository**: [https://github.com/Arup-gope/vprofile-project]